vcgarnica/MSE_FindR/README.md

 The CSV input file is assembled identically for two-way factorial and split-plot designs.
 However, there are fundamental differences during the estimation steps.
 For split-plot designs, $\hat\sigma^2$ extraction depends on two aspects: whether there are significant `A x B` interactions & whether the comparisons which we want to obtain $\hat\sigma^2$ were assigned to main-plot or sub-plot units.

 Throughout for split-plot designs, we will refer to `A` treatments located in the main-plot and `B` to treatments assigned to sub-plot units.
 Here the arrangement of treatments to `A` and `B` matters because there are two variances in split-plot ANOVA, and so, the main effects cannot be used interchangeably.
-This nomenclature is also used in the `MSE FindR`.
+This nomenclature is also used in the `MSE FINDR`.

 Because this hierarchical structure of main- and sub-plots & in contrast to factorial designs, split-plot designs could result in five distinct estimation procedures: